Yes! Good Use is free. And everything on Good Use is also free!

 Good Use only shows you results from people and organizations who live near you.
 If your search returned no results, it is probably because no one near you has posted a listing.
 Get things started by posting one of your own!

 Good Use is a new community, so you might be one of the first users in your area.
-Help Good Use grow by letting other people and organizations (non-profits, schools, and other causes) in your community know about it.
+Help Good Use grow by letting your friends and neighbors know about it.
 We’d love to have them be a part of Good Use.

 We want Good Use to be a community made up of real people, so we make an effort to verify every account in the community is real.
 Personal accounts are verified using a third-party verification service.
 When creating your account, you’ll be asked for some information that let us verify that you are a real person.
-(Organizations are verified using a separate but similar process.)

 Ultimately, no one can force anyone to respond to messages.
-So if the person or organization you wrote to doesn’t respond, you should probably move on to another opportunity to give or receive.
-If you think a person or organization is using Good Use in bad faith, please email us at firstname.lastname@example.org to let us know.
+So if the person you wrote to doesn’t respond, you should probably move on to someone else.
+If you think a person or organization is using Good Use in bad faith, please email us at [email protected] to let us know.